 WASHINGTON (CNN) -- With thousands of Americans looking for jobs, many businesses are saying: Sorry, we're not hiring.
 The Federal Bureau of Investigation is sending out another message: Come right this way.

-Donna Gil Lumpkin is one of 270,000 people who has applied for about 2,100 jobs at the FBI.
+Donna Gill Lumpkin is one of more than 270,000 people to apply for about 2,950 jobs at the FBI.

 After years of being outgunned in the battle for job applicants by corporations who could pay bigger salaries, hundreds of thousands of job seekers are applying for FBI positions.

 The FBI announced a hiring blitz in January to fill more than 2,100 professional staff positions.
 The job postings run the gamut from scientists to accountants to auto mechanics.
 In addition, the bureau said it wants to hire 850 FBI agents.

 What happened next caught many at the FBI by surprise.
 More than 270,000 people applied over about six weeks.
 The FBI said about 70,000 people seek positions in a normal year.

 But this isn't a normal year.
 Just ask Donna Gill Lumpkin, a divorced mother of two who lives in Maryland.
 Gill Lumpkin lost her job selling radio ad time in November.
 "The competition is really stiff," she said.
 "There's a lot of people out of work.
 A lot of people looking for a job."

 Gill Lumpkin has applied for a job as an FBI recruiter.
 If the FBI thinks she has the skills for the post, that's just one step toward a job.
 She'll have to undergo an FBI background check and take polygraph and drug tests.
 Watch the applications pile up at the FBI »